No one can come to me unless the Father who sent me draws him; and I will raise him up on the last day.

 Of course, every born-again believer has a story.
 Some life stories that have culminated in a person’s salvation are just tender childhood realizations that you are a sinner who needed Jesus to forgive you and accept you as you were at a particular time.

 Many believers have had people in their lives who prayed for and encouraged them.
-Grandparents, parents, teachers, friends, doctors, nurses, pastors, and many others are unsung heroes of faith.
+Grandparents, parents, teachers, friends, pastors, and many others are unsung heroes of faith.
 These individuals love Jesus through humble and kind actions.
 They are anonymous disciples whose integrity and faith quietly show their love for the Lord.

 Some stories occur late in life.
 I know the story of a woman who was in her nineties who gave her heart to Jesus.
 It was just a very matter of fact event in her life.
 There were no emotional hallelujahs.
 She just had confidence in the promises of God and was able to discard the lifelong excuses for hating God.